kylepott/controls/primer.md

 ### Time-boxed

 Most people can't remember what they had for dinner three nights ago, let alone three months ago.
-Control testing is usually time bound and the testing window can lag in the past -- too far in the past to remember.
-You have to rely on our controls to pull back old evidence rather than show how you're doing it today.
+Control testing is usually time bound and the testing window can lag in the past -- too far in the past to remember offhand.
+You have to build a durable system that can pull back old evidence rather than just show how you're doing it today.

 ### Documentation actually helps